The role of multiple images and model priors in measuring $H_0$ from supernova Refsdal in galaxy cluster MACS J1149.5+2223: grale time delay predictions

 Can one reduce uncertainties on $H_0$ further by combining observed magnification of SX and observed mass of galaxy enclosing S1-S4?
-This is unlikely; the scatter in Figures~\ref{kappadifftd} and \ref{magniftd}, which is due to MpD, prevents significant reduction in uncertainties.
+With the current data, set this is probably unlikely; the scatter in Figures~\ref{kappadifftd} and \ref{magniftd}, which is due to MpD, prevents significant reduction in uncertainties.
 It appears that either galaxy mass, or magnification of SX will reduce uncertainty to approximately the same level.

 What about magnification of Refsdal image S1?
 Since \grale~does not accurately predict the location of the quad images, using \grale~predicted magnification---which depends on the second derivative of the lensing potential---is ill advised.